The Mental and Behavioral Health Crisis vs. Technology and Digital Health

 Accreditation

 The 1199SEIU League Training and Upgrading Fund SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers under provider #0286.
-Licensed NYS Social Workers are required to provide NYS license number to receive certificate of credit.
+Licensed New York State (NYS) Social Workers are required to provide a NYS license number to receive a certificate of credit.
 This course is approved for three (3) continuing education hours.

 Presenters: